Q: What do the following all have in common? …

 Listening and “Teachability”

 The interview is practice for the tutorial system.
 Listen to the question being put to you and answer that question not another one.
 Ask for clarification if you don’t understand (this actually demonstrates confidence and humility).
-You need to remain flexible though – remain open to new facts and opinions which may make you revise your ideas.
+You need to remain flexible though – remain open to new facts and opinions that may make you revise your ideas.

 TIPS: Discuss topics with teachers or friends.
 Get used to talking about your subject.